Top sellers never really change

 The truck competition can be fierce

 Just because they’re peddling sweets doesn’t mean ice cream truck drivers are always so sweet to one another.
 “Sometimes I might go out of town for an event,” said Jim Malin, owner of Jim’s Ice Cream Truck, in an interview with Mental Floss.
 “Once, a driver pulled up to me and asked if I had a permit.
 I said ‘No, I’m just here for an hour,’ and he said, ‘OK, I’m calling the cops.’
 They try and get the police to get you out [of town].”
+We don’t typically see gelato trucks driving around–this is the difference between gelato and ice cream.

 Ice cream trucks aren’t always fuel-efficient